aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## **Apply Glow Effect**

-This Javascript code shows you how to apply the glow effect to a shape:
+This JavaScript code shows you how to apply the glow effect to a shape:

 ```javascript
 var pres = new aspose.slides.Presentation();